OpenLLM-France/Lucie-dataset-filtering/README.md

 ## Processing Steps

-This assumes your dataset is a compressed jsonl file (for instance a jsonl.gz) (i.e. one json per line)
+This assumes that your dataset is a compressed jsonl file (e.g. a jsonl.gz) (i.e. one json per line).

-In `./scripts` you will find the scripts to process the data for LEGI, replace variables with the right values for you.
+In `./scripts' you will find the scripts to process the data for LEGI, replace variables with the correct values for you.

 ### 1 - Computing the metrics
-The first script `launch_processing_LEGI` will compute perplexity of all documents using the CCNET models.
-Only FR and EN are supported for now, but many ccnet models are available in practice.
-It will also compute the minhashes of the documents, an exact hash of the documents for exact-deduplication, and Gopher, RefinedWeb and RedpajamaV2 metrics.
-Metrics from the paper `Importance Resampling (Xie et al.)` are not implemented, as they rely on unavailable models.
+The first script `launch_processing_LEGI` will compute the perplexity of all documents using the CCNET models.
+Currently only FR and EN are supported, but in practice many CCNET models are available.
+It will also compute the minhashes of the documents, exact hashes of the documents for exact deduplication, and the Gopher, RefinedWeb, and RedpajamaV2 metrics.
+The metrics from the paper `Importance Resampling (Xie et al.)' are not implemented because they rely on models that are not available.

 The file called is `Bloom-ng-dataset-processing/src/blmrdata/utils/redpajama/worker.py`, and the arguments are the following: